mauroalderete/pkgsite-local-live/README.md

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

-# :pray: Support
+# Support

 We all need support and motivation. `pkgsite-local-live` is not an exception.
-Please give this project a :star: start to encourage and show that you liked it.
-Don't forget to leave a :star: star before you move away.
+Please give this project a start to encourage and show that you liked it.
+Don't forget to leave a star before you move away.

 If you found the app helpful, consider supporting us with a coffee.